segmentio/segment-docs/src/unified-profiles/connect-a-workspace.md

 - [Likelihood to churn](/docs/unify/traits/predictions/#likelihood-to-churn)
 - [Predicted Lifetime value](/docs/unify/traits/predictions/#predicted-lifetime-value)

-For more information about Predictions, see the [Predictions FAQ](/docs/unify/traits/predictions/using-predictions/#faqs)
+For more information about Predictions, see the [Predictions FAQ](/docs/unify/traits/predictions/using-predictions/#faqs) and [Predictions Nutrition Label](/docs/unify/traits/predictions/predictions-nutrition-facts/).

 ## Troubleshooting
 You can use the following tools to debug issues you may encounter while configuring your Segment resources for Unified Profiles.